FiftyTwoDegreesNorth/ibeacon-reference-android/README.md

 4. In this project directory, edit `local.properties`, and give it a line that specifies the path to your Android SDK. (e.g. `sdk.dir=/Applications/Android Studio.app/sdk`)
-5. Install and build the open-source `AndroidBeaconLibrary` in a parallel directory.
+5. Install and build the open-source `android-beacon-library` in a parallel directory.
 (See below)

-## Installing the `AndroidIBeaconLibrary`
+## Installing the `AndroidBeaconLibrary`

 This project is dependent on the open source AndroidBeaconLibrary (from altbeacon.org).
-It must be installed immediately underneath this project directory with a folder name AndroidBeaconLibrary, or be linked with a symbolic link so it appears to be immediately under this project directory.
+It must be installed immediately underneath this project directory with a folder name androidBeaconLibrary, or be linked with a symbolic link so it appears to be immediately under this project directory.